Host Jill Melancon talks to artist Pam Peacock to find out why outer space is such a big part of her work.

 Photographer Jeff Hagerman talks to host Chad Radford about his adventures photographing Atlanta's forgotten infrastructure for his new book "Abandoned Atlanta" Vol. 1 & 2.

 Host Jill Melancon speaks to Kyle Caldwell, founder of Neighbor In Need, an organization that helps to provide home repair services to the elderly in East Lake who can no longer afford it thanks to rising property taxes.

-Host Ben Eason speaks with Lee Harrop of Westside Future Fund.
+Host Ben Eason speaks with Lee Harrop from the Westside Future Fund.

-Host Jerry White Jr speaks to filmmaker Tiffani Jai.
+Host Jerry White Jr speaks with filmmaker Raymond Carr.

 Host Jill Melancon sits down with actor/writer/director/producer/casting agent Chad Darnell, stunt man Philip Dido, actress Suehyla El Attar, actor Jayson Warner Smith, and talent agent Jana Van Dyke to talk about how the Atlanta film business has changed over the past ten years, what the myths of being a working actor are, and what it takes to do what they do.